GSA/open-gsa-redesign/_apidocs/entity-api.md

 * It returns ten records per page in the JSON format.
 * It can return only the first 10,000 records.

-**Additional Features of the Entity Management API:** It can serve as an Extract API with the addition of "format" parameter in the request.
-Following are the key features of the Entity Management Extract API:
+**Additional Features of the Entity Management API:** Following are the key features of the Entity Management Extract API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.

 <p><small><a href="#">Back to top</a></small></p>